imp-erial/proposals/core/list.md

 However this document is for discussing them as a struct, rather than their syntax.

 ## Keys ##

+* *data* (list): This is a value struct, so it has the recursive *data* key.
+  - Entries in a list are also considered its children, so children reflect this key.
 * *length* (number): Represents the number of elements in the list
 * *type*: Describes the type of each element in the list.
   - As the literal **any**, the default, this allows all types.
   - As a literal, this is a single type name.
   - As a list of literals, this restricts the length and treats this as a typed tuple.
     + For example, `[string, number, number]` means a list of three elements with those types in that order, such as `["ab", 1, 2]`
   - In the future, one may specify generative grammars to represent more complex patterns of repeating types.
-However, this are as of yet undefined.
+However, these are as of yet undefined.

+*each* is a reference of *type* intended to be used when referencing, tying into the cloning system.
+That is, *type* is cloned for each entry in the list, so referencing it causes the referencer to be cloned for each entry in the list.

 ## List of serializables ##

 If *type* is strictly defined as a serializable type, the list is also serializable.
 Thus it can be placed as a child of a serializable only in that case.
 It assumes all the elements are serialized sequentially, thus they must have a deterministic *size* when the list is meant to be un/serialized directly.

+This should hold true for any linearly ordered types.
+Entries in a list cannot define *base*.

 ## Formatting ##